 Trump backs down from his ultimatum and accepts a ceasefire in Iran

 WashingtonThe doomsday announced by Donald Trump has not arrived this morning in Iran either.
-Shortly before the clock in Washington struck eight in the evening and his final ultimatum expired, the US president has once again backed down.
+Shortly before the clock in Washington struck eight in the evening and his final ultimatum expired, the US president has backed down again.
 The Republican announced on his social network that he is suspending for two weeks "hell" with which he had promised to annihilate Persian civilization, in exchange for Iran reopening the Strait of Hormuz.
 But the truce, mediated by Pakistan, accentuates the asymmetry that has been observed during the month of conflict.
 In his confirmation of the agreement, the Iranian Foreign Minister, Abbas Aragchi, stressed that it will be possible to "circulate safely" through the maritime passage "through the coordination of the armed forces of Iran".

 Cargando